-Thanks for the learning a little about me.
-Can't wait to learn more about you and your next project!
-Please feel free to email me with questions (email@example.com) or just reach out to brainstorm together.
-I look forward to bringing you “modern convenience with a little southern charm”.
+Thanks for the learning a little about me and the history of Old Southern Charm.
+I can't wait to learn more about you and your next project!
+Please feel free to email me with questions or just reach out to brainstorm together at email@example.com.

 With Love and Gratitude,